sdiehl/usolver/README.md

 ## Examples

-To run the individual solver examples.
-You can invoke the individual examples.
-Below are example using the solvers, and each module contains a docstring which can be used to prompt the language model to solve the problem.
+To run the individual solver examples you can invoke the individual example modules.
+Each module contains a docstring which can be used to prompt the language model to solve the problem.

 - **[Chemical Engineering](examples/chemical_engineering.py)** - Pipeline design optimization using Z3 SMT solver for fluid transport systems with flow continuity, pressure drop, and economic constraints
 - **[Chained Solvers](examples/chained_solvers.py)** - Multi-stage restaurant optimization combining OR-Tools for table layout and CVXPY for staff scheduling